madmace/ALFONSo_ICL8038/README.md

 - The use of analog IC monolith signal generators operated in BF in the 1Hz band up to 25KHz.
 Can be used as VCO/LFO.
 This first research *intentionally* uses the older, now obsolete, but well known **Intersil ICL8038**.
 - The digital control interface via USB is based on an *old and well-known* Microchip **18-series** microcontroller.
 The **PIC18F4550** is a widely used mC and there is a large amount of example code and tutorials available on the web.
   However, I personally always suggest having its datasheet handy and dedicating the time to understand its correct functioning.
+- Alfonso uses the USB 2.0 peripheral contained in the 18F4550 microcontroller.
+The firmware exposes the USB port as a CDC (USB communications device class).
+This allows it to be recognized by all OSes as an RS232 serial port.
+I originally intended to use the USB port as a Human Interface Device (HID) but due to its limitations I decided to implement it as a CDC and build a proprietary protocol on it.

 ## Basics